How Fender amps work

 Tube vs transistor amps

 If you’re struggling with discovering a sweet tone, it’s time you get yourself a proper Fender tube amp.
 It doesn’t have to be a vintage amp, but is has to be a tube amp.
 Why?
 Because they offer a sweetness and warmness that transistor amps cannot compete with.
 They have this sweet spot where you are just in between clean and distorted lands.
 You may have heard that transistors are distorting differently and harder than tubes caused by a distinct and sudden signal clipping when max effect level is reached in the transistors.
 Still, it’s not just the tubes that provide the desired distortion in tube amps.
-There are also the other critical components that tube amps require, which transistor amps don’t have.
+Other components such as big power transformers, DC caps and cathode caps in preamp tube stages also contribute to sag and compression.
+In general, transistor amps don’t have this because they don’t need this to function.
+They are built as light, small, efficient and affordable as possible.

-While transitors can operate with a power supply holding a voltage just slightly above the output signal level, power tubes may need 4-500 volts direct current (DC) to operate.
-This requires big iron transformers, a rectifier (tube or diode) and big capacitors.
-When striking a chord on your guitar, the whole value chain of electrical components must quickly transport a large amount of energy (current) to the loudspeakers.
+While transistor can operate at typically 40 volts in the power section, Fender 6L6 tube amps require ~500 volts DC.
+This requires a rectifier (tube or diode), big iron transformers and big capacitors.
+When striking a chord on your guitar, the whole value chain of electrical components must quickly transport a large amount of energy (current) to all preamp tubes and power tubes.
 Tube amps usually have a slower response time than transistor amps.
-When the tubes are pushed hard at high volumes they draw lots of current and the power circuit cannot to deliver enough current fast enough.
-Your amp starts to struggle and has reached its limit of maximum linear operation.
-Surprisingly for Leo Fender this was described as a sweet and forgiving character, a small delay in tone, aka compression and sag.
+When the tubes are pushed hard at high volumes they draw lots of current and the power circuitry cannot deliver this energy fast enough.
+The amp starts to struggle and reaches its limit of linear operation.
+This is described as a sweet and forgiving character, a small delay and compression, also known as “sag”.
 You’ll notice that your amp adds sustain to your notes.
 A hard string attack will jump sweet, warm and soft out of your speakers, and your note will hold longer.

 Sweet Spot